LaizFigueroa/DIT168/README.md

 **1. Joystick:** Where the code for the Android app is stored.

+**2. scripts:** On this folder all the scripts used by travis to push the docker images can be found.

-**2. src:** Where all the source code is available, including links to other repositories forked and the docker-compose file used to run the microservices.
+**3. src:** Where all the source code is available, including links to other repositories forked and the docker-compose file used to run the microservices.
       **2.1.
 Ancient:** Code that was used in the development phases and is not required anymore.
       **2.2. imu-microservice:** On this folder the code for running the imu microservice can be found.
       **2.3.
 Interceptor:** This folder contains the interceptor microservice, which is responsible to handle sensors and internal communications.
 It is possible to build a docker image directly on this folder to run the related microservice individually.